icon

 The best rule of thumb to go by is: the deeper the golden color, the rarer and more valuable the pearls are, all other quality factors being equal.

 ** Cultured White and Golden South Sea pearls are one of the few “organic gemstones” in the world (the others being amber, jet and coral).
 That means they are the end result of a biological process.
-Tiny imperfections in even “Gem” Quality pearls are expected.
+Tiny imperfections in even “Gem” quality pearls are expected.

 Per the FTC: § 23.26 Misuse of the words "flawless," "perfect," etc. (a) It is unfair or deceptive to use the word "flawless" as a quality description of any gemstone that discloses blemishes, inclusions, or clarity faults of any sort when examined under a corrected magnifier at 10-power, with adequate illumination, by a person skilled in gemstone grading.